tanishagerg/SRNCA/blogpost.md

 ![image](https://user-images.githubusercontent.com/103375681/182501434-93db2b14-7d33-4839-9224-974fc564a2ec.png)

-It showed  a positive, linear correlation, meaning that as the set yeilded a higher loss (a worse pattern) for the roundleaf texture, it would also yeild a higher loss for the other textures, and vice versa.
+It showed  a positive, linear correlation, meaning that as the set yielded a higher loss (a worse pattern) for the roundleaf texture, it would also yield a higher loss for the other textures, and vice versa.
 It was also interesting that each distribution had an increasing spread as the loss increased.
-This makes sense because as set yeilds a less and less acurate result (increasing loss) for the roundleaf texture, there are more possibilities of textures to be generated which increases the range of possibile outcomes for the other textures.
+This makes sense because as a set yields a less and less accurate result (increasing loss) for the roundleaf texture, there are more possibilities of textures to be generated which increases the range of possible outcomes for the other textures.
 Finally, even with only ten samples, each of the relationships seemed to have a y-intercept of approximately 0.
-This is notable because it suggests that a hyperparameter set that is extremley close to zero for one texture, would likley also minimize the loss for other textures too, and therefore that there is an optimal set of hyperparameters.
+This is notable because it suggests that a hyperparameter set that is extremely close to zero for one texture, would likely also minimize the loss for other textures too, and therefore that there is an optimal set of hyperparameters.

 A next step for hyperparameter exploration in the algorithm is to find this optimal set by using an evolutionary strategy to evolve the parameters to the best combinations.
 <br>